-All teaching staff are responsible for implementing the behaviour policy and following the school's Behaviour and Culture Guidance, our policy and subsequent procedures.
+All teaching and associate staff are responsible for implementing the behaviour policy and following the school's Behaviour and Culture Guidance, our policy and subsequent procedures.

-The Role of Year Group Leaders (YGL) and Heads of Section (HOS)
+The Role of Year Group Leaders (YGL) and Heads of Section (HoS)

-YGLs/HOS ensure that information flows smoothly between subject teachers, HoD and SLG including parents/ carers, ensuring that reports and other documentation can be collated and produced at the relevant stages in these procedures.
+YGLs/HoS ensure that information flows smoothly between subject teachers, Heads of Department (HoD) and Strategic Leadership Group (SLG) including parents/ carers, ensuring that reports and other documentation can be collated and produced at the relevant stages in these procedures.
 YGLs role model our positive behaviour approach with students, engage in restorative conversations and monitor the behaviour and progress of their relevant year groups and ensure that a consistent approach is maintained by tutor teams.

-When matters escalate beyond the HOS Level, the HOS will then engage with the relevant member of SLG.
+When matters escalate beyond the HoS Level, the HoS will then engage with the relevant member of SLG.